Kevanwya/Sage/README.md

 Home - Login - Register

+Sections:
+Features
+How it works
-Highlighted Features, How it works, What Our Users Say
+What Our Users Say

 Footer: